theabhirath/cifar10-experiments/README.md

 ### ResNeXt-like architecture

 I built a deep ConvNet inspired by the [ResNeXt architecture](https://arxiv.org/pdf/1611.05431.pdf).
-The cardinality of the network was 32.
+The cardinality of the network was 64, and the bottleneck width was 4 i.e 64 x 4d.
 A 5 x 5 convolutional block is used to feed the image into the main network similar to the ResNet.
 The subsequent architecture consists of 6 ResNeXt blocks, each of them implementing aggregated bottleneck transforms by using grouped convolutions.
 The first four layers also have two alternated layers that do not downsample - I removed these in the later layers to reduce compute.
 The output from the stack of ResNeXt blocks is fed into a single fully connected layer post global average pooling, followed by softmax.

-I achieved a good validation accuracy of 92.10% and a test accuracy of **91.52%**, with 1,441,130 parameters.
+I achieved a good validation accuracy of 93.26% and a test accuracy of **92.56%**, with 4,622,090 parameters.

+### DenseNet-like architecture

 # NLP